The Future is Polymer

 For cash to survive, the general public need to be reassured that it is safe to use.
 During the COVID-19 crisis, false news stories claimed that banknotes were spreading the virus.
 What do we need to do to demonstrate the credibility of cash when faced with this and other myths?
-In this session we take a scientific approach, as we are joined by Professor Frank Vriesekoop, of Harper Adams University, who will summarise academic research on cash and how germs, bacteria and viruses affect cash.
+In this session we took a scientific approach, as we were joined by Professor Frank Vriesekoop, of Harper Adams University, who summarised academic research on cash and how germs, bacteria and viruses affect cash.

 Host: Dr. Tim Berridge